monking/musiclock/README.md

 - **title**: (optional) Track title
 - **album**: (optional) Album title
 - **artist**: (optional) Artist name
-- **ab**: (optional) Times in milliseconds for the start and end of a loop.
+- **ab**: (optional) Times in seconds for the start and end of a loop.
 If a the player is set to repeat one song, or if a playlist only contains one song, the song plays from the beginning, and when the second time (**b**) is reached, the player skips to the first time (**a**).
 - **rating**: (optional) A numeric rating from **1** to **5**